APT-0/Collection_Of_Tools/README.md

 This is just a collection of Red and blue team tools I developed.

-Just click on the links below to view the code for each.
+(Just click on the blue hyperlinked text below to view the code for each.)

 Red Tools:
 * Inital Access